ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

 -   `placeholder` - is a string attribute to include a placeholder text for the editor when it is empty.
 This text is passed as plain text (not markdown) to a component.
 This can be achieved through Tiptap's [Placeholder extension](https://tiptap.dev/api/extensions/placeholder).
     We can customize the styling of placeholder text with our own styles using Prosemirror's class as given in the provided link.
+-   `footer-hidden` - is a boolean attribute that, when enabled, hides the footer section, which includes all formatting options and the `footer-actions` slot.

 _Alternatives_